lachriz-aws/aws-serverless-trading-lab/README.md

 There are two branches:

 - The `challenge` branch contain a few bugs/challenges that you need to solve as part of the tasks in this lab.
-- The `main` branch contain solutions to all tasks in this lab and can be used as reference in case you get stuck.
+- The `solution` branch contain solutions to all tasks in this lab and can be used as reference in case you get stuck.

 📖 Remember, doing this lab is all about learning.
 Solving problems is often a good mechanism to reinforce learning and it is therefore highly recommended that you use the `challenge` branch for this lab.
 Please take your time to dive deep and to learn and be curious.